 Basic Ingredients

-• Water: Lukewarm water helps activate the yeast, making it easier for the dough to rise and develop flavor.
+- Water: Lukewarm water helps the yeast wake up so the dough can rise and get flavour.

 Optional Ingredients

-• Herbs and seasonings: Incorporating herbs like rosemary or thyme can add a delightful twist to traditional ciabatta.
+- Herbs and seasonings: Add rosemary or thyme for a neat twist to classic ciabatta.

 Tips for Choosing Ingredients

-• Flour type and quality: Opt for high-protein bread flour for the best results.
+- Flour type and quality: Get high-protein bread flour for best results.

 Equipment Needed

-• Measuring cups and spoons: Accurate measurements are crucial in baking, so ensure you have both dry and liquid measuring tools.
+- Measuring cups and spoons: In baking you need accurate measures so have both dry and liquid tools.

-• Baking stone or baking sheet: A preheated baking stone offers a great surface for even baking and crust development, while a baking sheet can be an alternative.
+- Baking stone or baking sheet: A hot baking stone help get a better crust but a sheet works too.

-• Dough scraper: This tool is helpful for handling sticky dough and dividing it into portions.
+- Dough scraper: Use it for sticky dough and dividing it.

 Detailed Step-by-Step Ciabatta Recipe